Tougher-Together-DnD/default-game-assets/handouts/quick-reference/markdowns/tougher-together-house-rules.md

 Ranged weapon attacks within 5ft of hostile do not incur disadvantage.
 Ranged spell attacks while casting a cantrip within 5ft of a hostile do not incur disadvantage.

+## Downtime Activity

+At the end of a long rest you roll a 1d4 for Downtime days accrued as a resource.
+You can expend these days during a long rest within an Inn or other safe places to perform out of session Downtime Activities.

 ## Inspiration Pool